About the author

 Part 1: Audit till you're happy

-To save precious time I audited the site with Website Auditor, which instantly gave me some real quick wins to start with:
+To save precious time I audited the website with Website Auditor, which instantly gave me some real quick wins to start with:

 There were immediate actions from the audit: